mcuellar98/SDC/README.md

 # ÉLIER

-The project was in conjunction with an AGILE team of 3 engineers.
+- ÉLIER is a modernized e-commerce site built for an optimal user browsing experience.
-ÉLIER is a modernized e-commerce site built for an optimal user browsing experience.
+- The project was in conjunction with an AGILE team of 3 engineers.
 ## Authors

 [Heith Mahfoudhi](https://github.com/Heithh)\